-All requests for a Key to the City nomination should be submitted to the City Manager and brought to the City Council for final approval.
+Requests for a Key to the City nomination should be submitted to the City Manager and require concurrence of the Mayor and Vice Mayor for approval.
+Requests for a resident reaching the age of 100 years old will be handled administratively by staff and will not be brought to the City Council for final approval.

-The Mayor, or his/her designee, presents the "Key to the City" to the recipient at a City function.
+The Mayor, or his/her designee, presents the "Key to the City" to the recipient at an appropriate function.